abstractmath.org

 Presentation

 Most proofs at the college level or higher are written in narrative form, resembling an essay.
-To read such proofs you need to extract the logical form of the proof from the narration.
+To read such proofs you must learn how to extract the logical form of the proof from the narration.
 (This is called the translation problem.)
-To do this, you must be familiar with the conventions used to write narrative proofs.
-All this is covered (with examples) in Presentation of Proofs.
+To do this, you must be familiar with the conventions used to write narrative proofs and with the rules of logical deduction, since most simpler deduction rules are used without mentioning them.
+The articles Presentation of Proofs and Forms of Proof gives some examples of how narrative proofs work.

 The role of proofs in math